AlpacaKeep

 When you finally notice watery or malformed stool and search for the causes of diarrhea, the stomach and intestinal lining are already severely and often irreversibly damaged.
 [5]

 The Hard Rule: The true primary symptom of a parasite overload is subclinical weight loss and flatlining growth curves.
-[5] You must track Average Daily Gain (ADG) on a highly calibrated digital scale.
+[5] You must track Average Daily Gain (ADG) on a highly calibrated digital scale and regularly assess muscle and fat reserves using the Alpaca Body Condition Score Calculator (or learn how it works in our Calculator Guide).

 3. The Exact ADG Triggers for Subclinical Weight Loss